- 4 Affordable ServiceTitan Alternatives

 According to the press release, the partnership will allow homeowners to book appointments with home service professionals through Google.

-Despite the outcry that this change will impact the Google search results, it’s worth pointing out that the HomeAdvisor integration is only going to be used in the Google Places Business Profile (also known as the Google MyBusiness profile or GMB by acronym lovers), according to the press release.
+Despite the outcry that this change will impact Google search results, it’s worth pointing out that the HomeAdvisor integration is only going to be used in the Google Business Profile (formerly known as Google My Business, or GMB), according to the press release.

 This announcement also comes on the heels of important events for each company: